December 8th

 Meaning of the subhAShita:

 If the mind is happy, the entire world (seems) happy.
-If the mind is despondent, the entire world (seems) despondent.
+If the mind is despondent, the whole world (seems) despondent.
 Hence, if you desire happiness, strive towards the happiness of the mind first.

 Commentary: